 “By failing to prepare you are preparing to fail.” -Benjamin Franklin

-At an early age, Roy Murad was able to see opportunity where others didn’t.
-This led to the creation of Roy’s first successful venture when he was still in high school.
-To others, the opportunity Roy saw didn’t look like anything significant, yet his perseverance and vision produced his first success.
-That didn’t happen overnight and it definitely didn’t happen without planning.
+At an early age, I was able to see opportunity where others didn’t.
+This led to the creation of my first successful venture when I was still in high school.
+To others, the opportunity I saw didn’t look like anything significant, yet my perseverance and vision produced my first success.
+However, that didn’t happen overnight and it definitely didn’t happen without planning.

 At its core, a business plan helps a start-up showcase the validity of a business idea.
 It’s the best way to take a step back, look at an idea holistically, and create a road map before the work starts.
 It allows you to see the big picture and identify possible roadblocks before they hit.
 It’s about doing the leg work and understanding the viability of your ideas before you are too invested.

 Entrepreneurs are notoriously terrible for creating thoughtful plans.
-Known as “doers,” they often don’t want to get bogged down in the weeks, so if you are more the creative, big-picture thinker, consider collaborating with an expert in business start-ups to help you address and document each step of the process.
+Known as “doers,” they often don’t want to get bogged down in the weeks.
+If you are more the creative, big-picture thinker, collaborate with an expert in business start-ups to help you address and document each step of the process.
 However you choose to start, it’s important that these next two steps happen at the very beginning of any start-up.

 Create the Idea